-This recommendation is designed to be an economic development catalyst for downtown businesses.
+The network of off-street trails is designed to be an economic development catalyst for downtown businesses.
 Companies that choose to locate in downtown must be confident that downtown is a place where employees will want to work and spend time.
 Businesses must be confident that the downtown built environment will help them attract top talent from across the nation, in addition to encouraging graduates from the many colleges and universities in Saint Paul to want to stay and work locally.
 Businesses of all types will flourish as downtown becomes a place where people want to spend time outdoors.